KiokoEric/KiokoEric/README.md

 * I'm continuously learning new languages, creating my own personal projects as well as attending tech-related events.

-* I am currently in the process of teaching myself NEXT JS.
+* I am currently in the process of teaching myself React Native.

 * My hobbies are: Playing Basketball and Chess.